Skip to content

 Are you tired of reaching for your tissues because of allergies?
 They’ve slowed you down, made you sleep more, and you wake up exhausted?
 Let’s talk about some solutions.

 Magnesium, Butterbur, and Stinging Nettle.
 Let’s start with Magnesium Soak.
-Magnesium reduces your histamine reaction when there is an exposure to something that you’ve been known to have created allergies in the past.
-So when we’re at cell saturation of 6.3 or above on our Magnesium RBC Red Blood Cell Test, we are adding a fundamental layer for our body not to overreact to the allergies.
+Magnesium reduces your histamine reaction when there is an exposure to something that has triggered allergies in the past.
+When we’re at cell saturation of 6.3 or above on our Magnesium RBC Red Blood Cell Test, we are adding a fundamental layer for our body not to overreact to allergies.
 Does it cure allergies entirely?
-No, but it makes it more manageable.
-The higher your histamine levels, the more reactive you are to the pollens in the year.
+No, but it makes them more manageable.

 Chapter 2 Butterbur

-Let’s take a moment to talk about how Butterbur ends up and the relationship that you need to form when using an herbal remedy.
+Let’s take a moment to talk about how Butterbur ends up and the relationship you need to form when using an herbal remedy.
 You need to find which one works for you.
-Now, over the years, I’ve seen Butterbur and stinging nettle work the best.
+Over the years, I’ve seen Butterbur and Stinging Nettle work the best.

 Chapter 3 Stinging Nettle